 The general format of elements limits the size of the information to 255 octets in an element without Element ID Extension field or 254 octets in an element with Element ID Extension field.
 Information that is too

-large to fit in a single element is fragmented into a series of elements consisting of the element that the information does not fit, immediately followed by one or more Fragment elements as illustrated in Figure 10-40a (Example of the element fragmentation without Element ID Extension).
-Information that fits in a single element is not fragmented.
-All the information for a fragmented element appears in the same MMPDU.
+large to fit in a single element shall be fragmented into a series of elements consisting of the element that the information does not fit, immediately followed by one or more Fragment elements as illustrated in Figure 10-40a (Example of the element fragmentation without Element ID Extension).
+Information that fits in a single element shall not be fragmented.
+All the information for a fragmented element shall appear in the same MMPDU.

 The information to be fragmented is divided into M + N portions, where: